 Given the amount of technology devoted to various forms of communication, it’s curious how little attention we pay to just listening.
 In fact, we’re rubbish at it.

 Research carried out by Michigan State University, and cited by the Harvard Business Review, found that the average listener remembers only 50% of a talk they’ve just heard, no matter how carefully they thought they were listening.
-A couple of months afterwards, most people remember less than 25% of it.
+A couple of months afterward, most people remember less than 25% of it.

 Clearly, the ability to listen is crucial.
 When you’re receiving instructions or being presented with information at work, you need to hear the whole message.
 If you’re only taking in 25%, are you sure that’s the important part?